tdpreece/tdpreece.github.io/_posts/2016-12-13-uses-for-virtual-columns-in-mariadb.md

 a deterministic expression.
 This expression cannot include data from outside the row (no subqueries) and cannot use stored functions.

-There are two types of virtual columns: PERSISTENT, which are stored in the table, and VIRTUAL, which are generated when the table is queried.
-Indexes can only be based on PERSISTENT virtual columns.
+There are two types of virtual columns: `PERSISTENT`, which are stored in the table, and VIRTUAL, which are generated when the table is queried.
+Indexes can only be based on `PERSISTENT` virtual columns.

 I like to keep domain logic out of the database and only store in the database what is necessary.
 One reason that I might me tempted to use virtual columns would be for performance (if this was really required).
-Thus, I'm only interested in PERSISTENT virtual columns, which can be indexed and might offer some performance benefit.
+Thus, I'm only interested in `PERSISTENT` virtual columns, which can be indexed and might offer some performance benefit.

 If I want to query on a particular value that isn't stored in the database